Camera and NVR Streaming/Management

 Operational alerts

 Background checks can POST JSON to ALERT_WEBHOOK_URL and/or send email via SMTP (ALERT_SMTP_HOST, ALERT_EMAIL_FROM, ALERT_EMAIL_TO, optional ALERT_SMTP_USER / ALERT_SMTP_PASSWORD).
 Email uses the same payloads as the webhook, so lock-screen notifications come from the mail app users already have.
-See commented variables in docker-compose.yml and the module docstring in app/ops_alerts.py.
+See commented variables in docker/docker-compose.yml and the module docstring in app/ops_alerts.py.

 First-time Setup